MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/3-describe-microsoft-plugins.md

 :::image type="content" source="../media/sentinel-plugin-settings-v2.png" lightbox="../media/sentinel-plugin-settings-v2.png" alt-text="Screen capture of the Sentinel plugin settings page.":::

 The Sentinel plugin capabilities are focused on incidents and workspaces.
-Additionally, Security Copilot includes a promptbook for Microsoft Sentinal incident investigation.
+Additionally, Security Copilot includes a promptbook for Microsoft Sentinel incident investigation.
 This promptbook includes prompts for getting a report about a specific incident, along with related alerts, reputation scores, users, and devices.

 :::image type="content" source="../media/sentinel-promptbook.png" lightbox="../media/sentinel-promptbook.png" alt-text="Screen capture of the Sentinel promptbook that can be run in the standalone experience.":::